gaultier/blog/advent_of_code_5.md

 With this, believe it or not, we have enough to get started, and we will learn while doing.

+## But how do I run my code?

+Just save it to a file with the `.scm` extension and run it with:

+`csi -s foo.scm`

+You can put that as a shebang on top of the file:

+`#!/usr/local/bin/csi -s`

+Another way is to compile the code to an executable and run that:

+`csc foo.scm -o foo && ./foo`

 ## The problem